Socialsquare/lolcommits/README.md

 	apt-get install mplayer

-if you're on a debian system and finally symbolic link it into the .git/hooks folders of any project that you want to activate lol commits for.
+if you're on a debian system.
+Update the configuration parameters in the script to match your system and finally symbolic link it into the .git/hooks folders of any project that you want to activate lol commits for, by cd'ing into them and running

 	ln -s ~/lol-post-commit .git/hooks